PRAIRIE GRASS CHALLENGE

 - Open to all levels of experience.
 Beginning filmmakers as well as advanced are welcome to participate.
 Must be high school age or older.

-- All filming must be done during the official 48-Hour competition.
-Inclusion of film not shot during this time will mean disqualification.
-Official times must be adhered to.
-Production cannot begin until the team receives an email.
+- Production cannot begin until the team receives an email.
 What you may do beforehand is scout for locations, recruit talent, line up music, and get releases signed.
 Films must be uploaded by 4 p.m.
-(Central Standard Time) on Saturday, January 19.
+(Central Standard Time) on Saturday.

 - Team name